 Rat-borne diseases and parasites represent a significant public health threat.
 Those Most At-Risk Include Children, Pregnant Women, The Elderly and people Convalescing.

-> Lymphocytic Choriomeningitis – Viral Meningitis that starts of innocently like the flue.
+Lymphocytic Choriomeningitis – Viral Meningitis that starts innocently like the flu.

 How Rats Spread Diseases And Parasites